FrancescoWeik/BlackJack/README.md

 ***Controls***</br>
 - Using the mouse you are able to pick up cards, dragging a card to the player will assign it to that certain player.
 You can also click on a card, move it and then release the mous click to throw the card.
+- By clicking on an assigned card on the table you can check its suit and value.
 - Clicking c allows you to change the camera view
 - If you are in the dealer perspective view then you can look around using the arrow keys or wasd